d1str0/sse/README.md

 Constructing the Count Table
 -

-This table will hold the encrypted keyword and a count of documents that match.
+This table will hold the hashed keyword and a count of documents that match.

+Keywords will be HMACd using the keyword and the key.

 Constructing the Index